 Charcoal Kettle Grills is one of the most famous charcoal grills in the market today.
 Kettle grills, as the name suggest are shaped as kettle.
 This type of grill is very portable and requires a lesser amount of charcoal when grilling.

 Kamado Grills are another type of charcoal grills and have been making names in the market.
-Kamado grills are shaped like a big green egg (though it can be bought with different colors) and they are quite heavy, as modern kamado grills are made from ceramics which can retain consistent heat longer.
+Kamado grills are shaped like a big green egg (though they can be bought in different colors) and they are quite heavy.
+A modern kamado grill is made from ceramics that can retain consistent heat longer.
 Kamado grills can weigh from 80 pounds to 500 pounds.

 Pros of Charcoal grills

 - They give you the smokey and woody flavor you want in your meat.

 - They are also available in different sizes.

 - You can easily make them from old metallic barrels.

 - They can cause pollution to the party environment.

 - They require constant attention to avoid burning or overcooking your food.

 - You'll need to refill the fuel as long as cooking continues constantly.